-IONIS-HTTRx in clinical trials
+Tominersen in clinical trials

-Ionis completed a Phase 1/2a clinical trial (NCT02519036) of IONIS-HTTRx in late 2017.
-The study was conducted at nine centers in the U.K., Germany, and Canada, and included 46 patients with Huntington’s disease.
-The participants were randomly assigned to either receive IONIS-HTTRx in increasing doses or a placebo.
-The treatment was administered to each participant’s cerebrospinal fluid (the fluid surrounding the brain and spinal cord) by intrathecal injection.
+Ionis completed a Phase 1/2a clinical trial (NCT02519036) of tominersen in late 2017.
+Researchers conducted the study at nine centers in the U.K., Germany, and Canada.
+It included 46 patients with Huntington’s disease.
+Researchers randomly assigned the participants to either receive tominersen in increasing doses or a placebo.
+The study looked at the pharmacokinetics of the treatment — its movement in the body — and at its pharmacodynamics, or how the body metabolizes it.

-A Phase 3 clinical trial (NCT03761849) is currently recruiting 660 patients with Huntington’s disease to evaluate the efficacy, safety, and biomarker effects of IONIS-HTTRx compared to placebo.
-Participants will be divided into three groups.
-One group will receive IONIS-HTTRx every four weeks, while one group will receive IONIS-HTTRx every eight weeks (receiving placebo at alternate weeks).
-Another group will receive placebo only, every four weeks.
-The treatment will be delivered by intrathecal injection.
-The primary outcome measure will be any changes in composite unified Huntington’s disease rating scale (cUHDRS) from the start of the study to week 101.
+A Phase 3 trial (NCT03761849) called GENERATION HD1 has completed patient enrollment.
+The aim is to evaluate the efficacy, safety, and biomarker effects of tominersen compared to a placebo.
+Researchers will divide participants into three groups.
+One group will receive tominersen every eight weeks, while one group will receive tominersen every 16 weeks (receiving a placebo at alternate weeks).
+Another group will receive placebo only, every eight weeks.
+The primary outcome measure will be any changes in composite unified Huntington’s disease rating scale from the start of the study to week 101.